 The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
 As of December 31, 2013 Safeway Credit Union had $407,000 in non-current loans and owned real-estate with $11.18 million in equity and loan loss allowances on hand to cover it.
 This gives Safeway Credit Union a Texas Ratio of 3.64% which is excellent.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

-The Texas Ratio for Safeway Credit Union held steady from 2.86% as of December 31, 2012 to 3.64% as of December 31, 2013, resulting in a negative change of 27.39%.
-This indicates that the balance sheet and financial strength for Safeway Credit Union has held steady in recent periods.
+The Texas Ratio for Safeway Credit Union experienced no significant changes from 2.86% as of December 31, 2012 to 3.64% as of December 31, 2013, resulting in a negative change of 27.39%.
+This indicates that the balance sheet and financial strength for Safeway Credit Union has had no significant changes in recent periods.

 In the past year, Safeway Credit Union has decreased its total deposits by $-717,000, resulting in -1.68% growth for the year.
 A strong track record of growth is an indicator of consumer confidence and the bank's ability to strengthen its balance sheet.
 The growth Safeway Credit Union has shown is average.